Non asymptotic controls on a recursive superquantile approximation: Quantile estimation

 We study in Lemma \ref{lem:t1} and \ref{lem:t2} the behaviour of all the terms involved in the previous decomposition.
-Lemma \ref{lem:t1} concerns the variance of the martingale increments from which a term of order $n^{-2}$ arises, while Lemma \ref{lem:t2} proves that the other terms are negligible. \begin{lem} There exists a constant $C$ (independent from $n$) such that for all $n$:
+Lemma \ref{lem:t1} concerns the variance of the martingale increments from which a term of order $n^{-2}$ arises, while Lemma \ref{lem:t2} proves that the other terms are negligible.